 - 1. Connect a Linux Command Line Interface serial cable to the Controller Card via the serial CONSOLE port.
 Datacomm parameters are: 115200, 8, N, 1, None. - 2.
 Connect a Linux Command Line Interface serial cable to the Back-up Controller Card via the serial CONSOLE port and issue a poweroff command.
-Wait until the OK2RMV (OK to remove) message appears. - 3.
+Wait until the ACTIVE LED goes off. - 3.
 Remove the Back-up Controller and replace the SD card. - 4.
 Install the Back-up Controller Card into the chassis with a CONSOLE serial connection.
 Do not connect the network cable. - 5.
-When the Controller Card boots up, wait for the crng init done message, then verify the IP settings with the ipconfig utility. - 6.
-Check the 'date/time/time zone' with a date command. - 7.
-Perform other site-specific operations as necessary (password, hostname, gateway, NTP, etc.) - 8.
-On the Back-up Controller, issue a poweroff command and wait for the system halted message to appear. - 9.
-Disconnect the Back-up Controller from the chassis backplane, wait 5 seconds, then reconnect it. - 10.
-Wait for the crng init done message, then connect the network cable to the Back-up Controller Card and wait 10 seconds. - 11.
-Unplug the network cable from the Primary Controller Card. - 12.
-After 20 seconds the system will fail-over to the Back-up Controller and the ACTIVE LED on the Back-up will come on.
-On the Primary, the ACTIVE LED will be off and the FAULT LED on. - 13.
-Test the Back-up Controller's function by performing a switching operation. - 14.
-On the Primary Controller, issue a poweroff command and wait for the OK2RMV (OK to remove) message to appear. - 15.
-Remove the Primary Controller Card and replace the SD card. - 16.
-Install the Primary Controller with a CONSOLE serial cable.
-Do not connect the network cable. - 17.
-When the Controller Card boots up, wait for the crng init done message, then verify the IP settings with the ipconfig utility. - 18.
-Check the 'date/time/time zone' with a date command. - 19.
-Perform other site-specific operations as necessary (password, hostname, gateway, NTP, etc.) - 20.
-On the Primary Controller, issue a poweroff command and wait for the OK2RMV (OK to remove) message to appear. - 21.
-Disconnect the Primary Controller from the chassis backplane, wait 5 seconds, then reconnect it. - 22.
-Wait for the crng init done message, then connect the network cable to the Primary Controller. - 23.
-Fail-over from the Back-up Card occurs automatically; The ACTIVE LED will come on. - 24.
+When the card boots up, then verify the IP settings with the ipconfig utility. - 6.
+Check the 'date/time/timezone' with a date command. - 7.
+Perform other site-specific operations as necessary (password, NTP, etc.). - 8.
+Issue a reboot command. - 9.
+When reboot is ready, connect the network cable to the secondary controller card and wait 10 seconds. - 10.
+Unplug the network cable from the Primary Controller Card. - 11.
+After 20 seconds the system will fail-over to the Back-up Controller Card and the ACTIVE LED on the Back-up will come ON.
+On the Primary the ACTIVE LED will be OFF and the FAULT LED will be ON. - 12.
+Test the Back-up Controller's function by performing a switching operation. - 13.
+On the primary controller, issue a poweroff command.
+When the ACTIVE LED goes off, pull the Controller out and replace the SD card. - 14.
+Install the Primary Controller with the serial cable only.
+Do not connect the network cable. - 15.
+When the Controller Card boots up, check the IP settings with the ipconfig utility and make any needed changes. - 16.
+Check the 'date/time/time zone' with a date command. - 17.
+Perform other site-specific operations as necessary (password, NTP, etc.). - 18.
+Connect the network cable to the Primary Controller. - 19.
+Reboot the Primary Controller Card.
+The system will fail-over to the Back-up Controller Card and the ACTIVE LED on the Back-up will come ON. - 20.
 Test the Primary Controller's function by performing a switching operation.